-1. Radio and TV Originators: It is the responsibility of the Local Manager to accept applications, approve requests to originate, collect proper rights fees payments (where required) and make cancellation refunds for television and/or radio play-byplay originations, according to the IHSA Television and/or IHSA Radio Broadcast Policy.
+- 1. Radio and TV Originators: It is the responsibility of the Local Manager to accept applications, approve requests to originate, collect proper rights fees payments (where required) and make cancellation refunds for television and/or radio play-byplay originations, according to the IHSA Television and/or IHSA Radio Broadcast Policy. - a) Television Rights Fees for all levels of competition below the State Final level shall be paid to the host school and shall become part of the revenue to be shared by the member school(s) and the Association according to the financial terms stipulated in these Terms and Conditions.

-- a) Television Rights Fees for all levels of competition below the State Final level shall be paid to the host school and shall become part of the revenue to be shared by the member school(s) and the Association according to the financial terms stipulated in these Terms and Conditions. - b) Radio Broadcast Rights Fees are not required for any level of competition in this series (except state final).
+- b) Radio Broadcast Rights Fees are not required for any level of competition in this series (except state final).
 Local Managers shall permit radio play-by-play originations of the competition. - c) Television and/or Radio Stations which do not apply in advance, or which do not pay required rights fees prior to the start of competition in each respective level in this state series, shall not be given credentials nor allowed access to the facility to originate.
-Sponsors of the originations for television and radio shall be only those so stipulated in the respective IHSA Television and Broadcast policies. - E. Tobacco Products: No coach, player or any other person connected with a team shall be permitted to use tobacco products in the competition area, either during practice or while a contest is in progress. - F. Use of Inhalers: A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures for self administration in the Illinois school code. - G. Alcoholic Beverages and IHSA State Series: The possession, distribution, sale and/or consumption of alcoholic beverages are prohibited at the site and on any affiliated property of any IHSA state series contest.
+Sponsors of the originations for television and radio shall be only those so stipulated in the respective IHSA Television and Broadcast policies. - E. Tobacco/Liquid Nicotine Products: The use of tobacco or liquid nicotine products in any competition area, either during a practice or while a contest is in progress, or affiliated property of any IHSA state series contest by any coach, player, any other person connected with a team, or fan shall be prohibited.
+State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, tobacco/liquid nicotine free zones on the date or dates of any IHSA event being held at the site. - F. Use of Inhalers: A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures for self administration in the Illinois school code. - G. Alcoholic Beverages and IHSA State Series: The possession, distribution, sale and/or consumption of alcoholic beverages are prohibited at the site and on any affiliated property of any IHSA state series contest.
 State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, alcohol free zones on the date or dates of any IHSA event being held at the site.
 Violation of this policy by an event host will subject the host to a penalty for violation of IHSA By-law 2.020.
 Such penalty may include but not necessarily be limited to prohibition against subsequent event hosting assignments.
 Violation of this policy by a non-hosting member school will subject the school to penalty for violation of IHSA By-law 2.020.
 Patrons of any IHSA state series contest determined to be in violation of this policy will be removed from the premise, and law enforcement officials will be called as warranted.
-No ticket refunds will be granted in such cases. - H. Prayer at State Series Contests: Prayer at an IHSA state series contest that takes place over the public address system is prohibited.
+No ticket refunds will be granted in such cases.

+H. Prayer at State Series Contests: Prayer at an IHSA state series contest that takes place over the public address system is prohibited.